oem/arachne.nvim/README.md

 ## TL;DR

-Check out this [scuffed video](https://asciinema.org/a/523779) if you want to see it in action :)
+Check out this [scuffed video](https://asciinema.org/a/523779) if you want to see it in action (asciinema might have some trouble with the telescope dialog window :) ).

 A plugin that allows you to quickly capture notes, all the while not locking you into a system so that you can easily combine it with other tools.